fsharp/fsharp/README.md

 ### Building on macOS

-Building on macOS requires an install of the latest Xamarin tools or Mono package.
-Use a prefix to your version of Mono:
+Building on macOS requires an install of the latest Visual Studio for Mac tools or Mono package.

-	./autogen.sh --prefix=/Library/Frameworks/Mono.framework/Versions/Current/
 	make
 	sudo make install